- Doctor: Dr Sudhir Krishna

 - As a reminder, the next replacement date will be added to the practice diary (in intradoc).

-List of emergency drugs and associated equipment for the Doctor's Bag
+List of emergency drugs and equipment associated with the doctor's bag

 - A selection of syringes ( 2 ml and 5 ml)